 Most people who are eligible for Medicare will receive Part A premium free because of the amount of time they worked.
 However, Part B does have a monthly premium that is based on income.
 In comparison, work insurance plans have set premium pricing based on the coverage you want to receive.

 Original Medicare does lack a cost benefit that the majority of private insurance plans offer.
 With Original Medicare, there is no out-of-pocket maximum.
 What does that mean?
 It means that there is no limit to your out-of-pocket expenses.
 Private insurance plans typically limit the amount they require their beneficiaries to pay out-of-pocket before they cover 100% of the remaining costs for the year.
-This is why we educate our clients about enrolling in either a Medicare Advantage or Medicare Supplement plan.
+This is why we educate our clients about enrolling in either a Medicare Advantage Plan or a Medicare Supplement Plan.
 These plans are offered by private insurance carriers and include limits on out of pocket expenses.
-Part C plans can include Part D and have low or no premiums.
-Medicare supplement plans and Part D plans are purchased separately but these premiums, combined with Part B premiums, are still often lower and may offer more value than employer plans.
+Part C plans can also include Part D. Medicare Supplement Plans and Part D Prescription Drug Plans are purchased separately but these premiums, combined with Part B premiums, are still often lower and may offer more value than employer plans.

 Employer plans also limit out of pocket expenses, but these limits are often high and there are often also high deductibles that have to be met before the plan pays for certain services.